 Does Webflow pricing represent good value for money?

-It's challenging to look at Webflow's pricing on a like-for-like comparison, but all things considered, Webflow represents a fair price for a platform superior to many competitors.
-However, Webflow pricing is often cited as a determining base-level factor when simply looking at price vs price comparisons.
+It's challenging to look at Webflow's pricing on a like-for-like comparison.
+Still, despite a recent price increase, Webflow represents a justifiable price for a platform superior to many competitors.
+However, Webflow pricing is often cited as a determining base-level factor and objection when simply looking at price vs price comparisons.
 For example, WordPress can be hosted cheaply and reliably on a host like WPEngine, and on this basis, the popular CMS feels like a better value proposition.
-But Webflow is streaks ahead as an all-in-one, No-Code web design platform, so you absolutely must assess Webflow in the round is recommended rather than just focusing on price factors.
+But Webflow is streaks ahead as an all-in-one, No-Code web design platform, so you absolutely must assess Webflow in the round rather than just focusing on price factors.

-Webflow has Site Plans for individuals, starting at a very affordable Basic plan at $18pcm per site ($14pcm when paid annually) to CMS at $24pcm ($19pcm when paid annually) and levelling up to business $49pcm ($39 when paid annually).
+Webflow has Site Plans for individuals, starting at an affordable Basic plan at $18pcm per site ($14pcm when paid annually) to CMS at $29pcm ($23pcm when paid annually) and levelling up to Business at $49pcm ($39 when paid annually).
 For Ecommerce, Standard plans start at $42 ($29 when paid annually), Plus $84pcm ($74 when paid monthly) to $235 ($212 when paid annually) for 'Advanced' Ecommerce needs.
-So there is a clear jump between standard Webflow site plans, but the intermediate site plans incorporating the Webflow CMS will tick most boxes.
-And for the price-conscious, there is a clear advantage in paying upfront annually so that that mode average price point would be a very affordable $14pcm.
+So there is a clear jump between standard Webflow site plans, but the intermediate site plans incorporating the Webflow 'CMS' will tick most boxes.
+And for the price-conscious, there is a clear advantage in paying upfront annually, so the mode average price point would be a sufficiently low barrier to entry at $23pcm.

-There is an additional pricing tier for 'Workplace plans' for those building multiple sites.
-Beyond the free 'Starter' plan for 2 unhosted sites on 1 seat, the most popular option is the 'Core' plan, which costs $28pcm ($19 when billed annually) for building up to 10 unhosted sites with up to 3 seats.
+There is an additional plan pricing tier for 'Workplaces' for those building multiple sites.
+Beyond the free 'Starter' plan for two unhosted sites on one seat, the most popular option is the 'Core' plan, which costs $28pcm ($19 when billed annually) for building up to 10 unhosted sites with up to 3 seats.
 Webflow Design Agencies would invariably require a Growth plan of $60pcm ($49 when billed annually) for building unlimited projects with enhanced staging and features.
-And then, for those at the top-end of the Webflow community, there is custom pricing for the 'Enterprise' Workspace plan.
+And then, for those at the top end of the Webflow community, there is custom pricing for the 'Enterprise' Workspace plan.

-An important consideration is that for a site hosted on yourdomain.com and not yoursitename.webflow.io, you still need to add 'Site Plan' even when you have an Account Plan.
-Therefore you would pay for the Workspace Plan + Site Plan 1, Site Plan 2 etc. Previously those client sites could offload billing by setting up 'Client Billing', which permitted direct end user billing with markup, but regrettably, Webflow is retiring this feature.
+An important consideration is that for a site hosted on yourdomain.com and not yoursitename.webflow.io, you still need to add 'Site Plan' even when you have a Workspace Plan.
+Therefore you would pay for the Workspace Plan + Site Plan 1, Site Plan 2 etc. Previously those client sites could offload billing by setting up 'Client Billing', which permitted direct end-user billing with markup, but regrettably, Webflow has retired this feature.
 From now on, it's best to keep client Webflow Websites within a separate Workspace with direct billing.
 This client separation is aided by the new Agency Freelancer Guest role, allowing you to join your client's Webflow Workspace for free.
 You'll need a Webflow Agency or Freelancer Workspace to gain this access feature.

 How do I sell Webflow & Webflow Pricing to Clients?

 Webflow has many previously outlined features, but the inherent benefits that Webflow provides should make it an easy sell as a SaaS website builder platform.
-The benefits include reducing complexity with ease of design and rapid editing, secure enterprise-grade hosting to deliver a website that can handle stacks of traffic, reduced development costs, time to market and overall effectiveness that puts money back into the business.
+The benefits include reducing complexity with ease of design and rapid editing, secure enterprise-grade hosting to deliver a website that can handle stacks of traffic, reduced development costs, time to market and overall effectiveness that puts money back into the Business.
 The main takeaway is that Webflow works seamlessly in the background to deliver a robust website presence.
-Therefore, you should sell Webflow plan pricing as an investment rather than a cost, and any pricing concerns should evaporate.
+Therefore, you should view and sell Webflow plan pricing as an investment rather than an expense, and any pricing concerns should evaporate.